FlacheQL/FlacheQL/README.md

 **Partial Cache:**

 * If a request is a subset of a query that was previously made, then it reads the matching response from cache.

+* If a request is a superset of a query that was previously made, the query will be modified to only query for the fields that are missing.
+The results will be merged with the results already in cache, and saved as the value of the query.

 ## Getting Started